UoB-COMSM0166/2025-group-2/README.md

 With the modifications added according to the feedbacks received from Stage 1 of our qualitative evaluation, the feedbacks we received during Stage 2 leaned towards user experience improvements instead of critical fixes to make the game playable.
 Evaluating all the feedbacks received in Stage 2, it seems that the concerns raised during Stage 1 were addressed properly and received positively, which was a relief to the team.
 The remaining modifications to be made to the game at this point will mostly be to improve gameplay experience and to polish up the game.

 At this point, keeping in mind the limited time remaining, the team listed down the different modifications we would still like to add to the game and ranked them according to priority to focus on.
+These modifications include fixing the Double Player mode so that both players can play using the keyboard, adding an animation for when the game ends, and fixing the unwanted bugs when two incidences occur concurrently.

 ### Quantitative Evaluation using NASA TLX